JasonNing96/wg-wireless/KubeEdge Wireless Working Group Charter.md

 ### In scope

-- How different topology and different scenarios affect the communication strength of kubeEdge.
+- Cloud or edge service quality problems caused by user movement
 - Random off-line issues present new challenges to kubeEdge management in wireless communication.
+- Optimize the quality of communication under the scenario of side collaboration
 - Proactive changes in communication intensity require decentralized cloud management capabilities.
-- Explore the requirements for kubeEdge in wireless scenario.

 ### Out of scope